 Final Thoughts

-The next time you’re sitting at dinner talking about running shoes or planning a camping trip, remember this: your phone probably isn’t eavesdropping.
-It doesn’t need to.
+The next time you’re sitting at dinner talking about running shoes or planning a camping trip, remember this: your phone probably isn’t continuously eavesdropping on every conversation.
+But voice assistants can and do record when activated, sometimes by accident.

-The truth is both better and worse.
-You’re likely not being secretly audio-recorded.
-But the tracking that is happening is far more thorough and far more effective than a few overheard conversations ever could be.
+The bigger truth is both more mundane and more pervasive.
+The tracking that is happening through your searches, locations, app usage, and digital footprints is far more thorough and far more effective than a few overheard conversations ever could be.
 Your phone already knows where you go, what you search, what you buy, which apps you use, and how you spend your time.
 That’s enough to predict what you’ll want next with uncomfortable accuracy.

-Those creepy “how did it know?” moments aren’t proof your phone is listening.
+Those creepy “how did it know?” moments aren’t necessarily proof your phone is listening to everything.
 They’re proof that modern advertising systems have gotten incredibly good at connecting dots you didn’t even realize you were drawing.

 The good news is that understanding this gives you leverage.
 You can be more intentional about which apps you trust, which permissions you grant, and how much of yourself you hand over in exchange for convenience.